 You may have noticed my up-front pricing list mentions a nominal additional charge if your event requires two sound systems.
 The reason is simple: setting up two systems requires more time and labor than setting up one.

 That being said, I generally don’t recommend two systems unless it’s absolutely necessary.
-Being married, I understand how wedding costs can add up, so I try to avoid that extra cost.
-However, there are some itineraries where it would be impossible to provide coverage with just one system.
+Being married, I know wedding costs can add up, so I try to avoid that extra cost.
+However, there are times when it would be impossible to cover an entire event with just one system.

 If you only need DJ service for a “standalone” reception, in one space at one venue, there’s no question!
 One sound system should be sufficient in virtually all cases.